 The battle is far from won, but there are glimpses of progress.
-Most crucially, prescription overdose deaths, which had quadrupled since the late 1990s, have dipped at last.
+Prescription overdose deaths, which had quadrupled since the late 1990s, have dipped at last.

-Creating tracking programs that made it harder for patients to shop for multiple prescriptions and for unscrupulous doctors to overprescribe has been crucial in stemming the flow of opioids.
-But it also caused many who were already addicted to opioid painkillers such as OxyContin, Vicodin and Percocet to turn to heroin, also an opioid, as a substitute when their supply was interrupted.
+We now have tracking programs that make it harder for patients to shop for multiple prescriptions and for unscrupulous doctors to overprescribe.
+This has begun to stem the flow of opioids.
+But there were many who were already addicted to opioid painkillers, such as OxyContin, Vicodin and Percocet.
+Many of these turned to heroin, also an opioid, as a substitute when they could no longer get their hands on prescription opioids.
 As a result, while prescription painkiller deaths declined in the past few years, heroin overdose deaths doubled, according to CDC statistics.

-In response, many medical leaders and researchers are calling for recognition that as we work to prevent new addictions to prescription painkillers, we must also care for the millions already struggling with opioid addiction so heroin won’t appear to be their only option.
-That means strategies to increase access to opioid treatment programs, especially those that include medication-assisted therapy such as buprenorphine and methadone.
+We are doing good work to prevent new addictions to prescription painkillers.
+However, we must also care for the millions already struggling with opioid addiction, so heroin won’t appear to be their only option.
+That means strategies to increase access to opioid treatment programs.
+We especially need more treatment centers that include medication-assisted therapy, such as buprenorphine and methadone.

-From 1997 to 2011, the number of those seeking treatment for painkiller addiction has increased 900%, note researchers in a study published in the March 2015 edition of the Annual Review of Public Health.
-Those seeking treatment are primarily people whose dependence began not as a result of recreational use but in legitimate pursuit of pain relief, note the researchers, who lay the blame for the prescription opioid epidemic on overprescribing doctors and aggressive pharmaceutical company marketers.
+From 1997 to 2011, the number of those seeking treatment for painkiller addiction increased 900%, note researchers in a study in the Annual Review of Public Health.
+The majority first started using prescription opioids in pursuit of legitimate pain relief.
+The researchers lay the blame for the prescription opioid epidemic on doctors and aggressive pharmaceutical marketers.

 Not surprisingly, the treatment capabilities haven’t kept up with the need.
-A report published in the August 2015 edition of American Journal of Public Health found that 96 percent of the states had opioid addiction rates higher than buprenorphine treatment capacity rates.
+A report in the American Journal of Public Health found that 96 percent of the states had opioid addiction rates higher than buprenorphine treatment capacity rates.
 “Without better access to addiction treatment,” lead author Andrew Kolodny, MD, said in a news release announcing the study’s publication, “overdose deaths will remain high and heroin will keep flooding in.”

-A person’s first use of opioids most commonly comes after filling a doctor’s prescription, but a 2014 survey of 1,000 primary care doctors published online in June 2015 at the Clinical Journal of Painfound that many doctors misunderstand basic facts about the drugs they’re prescribing.
+A person’s first use of opioids most commonly comes after filling a doctor’s prescription.
+A 2014 survey of 1,000 primary care physicians found that many doctors misunderstand basic facts about the drugs they’re prescribing.
 Among the findings:

-These misunderstandings can lead to dangerous complacence by doctors and patients, who might believe they’re dealing with a safer form of the opioid.
+These misunderstandings can lead to dangerous complacence.
+Both doctors and patients might believe they’re dealing with a safer form of the opioid.
 “Our findings highlight the importance of patient and provider education regarding what abuse-deterrent products can and cannot do,” said G. Caleb Alexander, MD, MS, lead author of the study and co-director of the Bloomberg School’s Center for Drug Safety and Effectiveness, in a news release.
-“When it comes to the opioid epidemic, we must becautious about overreliance on technological fixes for what is first and foremost a problem of overprescribing.”
+“When it comes to the opioid epidemic, we must be cautious about overreliance on technological fixes for what is first and foremost a problem of overprescribing.”

-In 2014, the National Institutes of Health tasked a panel of experts to take a thorough inventory of all the scientific evidence surrounding the use of opioids for chronic pain and write a report summarizing their findings.
-They came to a disturbing conclusion: Where long-term pain is concerned, “there’s no research-based evidence that these medicines are helpful,” David Steffens, MD, MHSc, and one of the authors of the report, told UConn Today.
+In 2014, the National Institutes of Health tasked a panel of experts to take a thorough inventory of all the scientific evidence surrounding the use of opioids for chronic pain.
+This panel wrote a report summarizing their findings.
+They came to a very disturbing conclusion: Where long-term pain is concerned, “there’s no research-based evidence that these medicines are helpful,” David Steffens, MD, MHSc, and one of the authors of the report, told UConn Today.

-The report is a disturbing reminder that despite our national enthusiasm for prescription painkillers — we have less than 5% of the world’s population but use 80% of its painkiller supply — we know little about them.
+We have less than 5% of the world’s population but use 80% of its painkiller supply.
+Yet the report reminds us we know little about them.
 Could we have been prescribing medications that not only have a high addiction risk but are largely ineffective?

 Despite its conclusions, the panel noted that it’s clear some people benefit from prescription opioid use.
-Determining who might be good candidates for such treatment and who might not, while balancing the potential for good and the potential for harm, the panel wrote, must be the key goal of desperately needed research.
+Research needs to identify who might be good candidates for such treatment and who might not.
+To fight the opioid epidemic, we have to learn to balance the potential for good and harm in opioid painkillers.

 By Kendal Patterson